justdan6/docker-hack-dev/README.md

 # What is this?
 A docker environment for [Hack](https://hacklang.org/).

-I created this as an easy way to use Hack on my M1 Macbook Pro.
+I created this as an easy way to use Hack on my M1 Macbook Pro following https://docs.hhvm.com/hack/getting-started/starting-a-real-project .

+The Dockerfile is located at https://github.com/justdan6/docker-hack-dev-ubuntu

 # How to use
 ```